 Isolated from nearby environments due to their altitudinal levels and steep slopes, the temperate forests of the Sierra Madre del Sur ecoregion have recently been considered an unparalleled center of endemism and biodiversity.
 48.7% of the species in the state of Guerrero inhabit montane forests, while 43.7% inhabit pine-oak forests.
 Montane forest coverage plays a crucial role in preventing erosion, primarily in the steep-sloped areas.

 There are 595 species of plants, with 7 endemic genera.
-Although the herpetofauna have not radiated extensively (39 species), half of the amphibians and 34% of the reptiles are endemic.
+Although the herpetofauna has not radiated extensively (39 species), half of the amphibians and 34% of the reptiles are endemic.
 9% of the 54 species of mammals are endemic including the endangered Omiltemi cottontail rabbit.
 There are 161 species of butterfly, making it one of the most diverse areas in the Mexican Pacific.

 The state of Guerrero has the 4th highest bird richness in the world.
 In total there are 160 bird species in the ecoregion, with 28 endemics, including the short-crested coquette, white-tailed hummingbird, Oaxaca hummingbird, and white-throated jay.

-The states of Guerrero and Oaxaca still have considerable portions of forests in good state.
+The states of Guerrero and Oaxaca still have considerable portions of forests in a good state.
 In recent years proposals to protect more areas within the ecoregion have been gaining traction.
-Notable formalized protected areas within or touching the ecoregion include Omiltemi State Ecological Park and Reserva de la Biosfera Sierra de Manantlan.
+Notable formalized protected areas within or touching the ecoregion include Omiltemi State Ecological Park and Reserva de la Biosfera Sierra de Manantlán.
 Nonetheless, these unique forests are still considered in danger of extinction.

 The priority conservation actions for the next decade will be to: 1) incentivize locals to reduce deforestation; 2) encourage sustainable farming practices; and 3) promote educational workshops on the benefits of protecting biodiversity.